Abortion drug case likely headed to the Supreme Court

 Mifepristone was first approved by the FDA in 2000 and is approved for use up to 10 weeks of pregnancy.
 A vast majority of abortions occur within the first nine weeks of pregnancy.
 From 2019 through 2020, nearly 93 per cent of all abortions were performed before the 13th week, according to the US Centers for Disease Control and Prevention.

-The drug – part of a two-drug protocol for medication abortions, the most common form of abortion care in the US – is the subject of a lawsuit from a group of anti-abortion activists represented by right-wing Christian legal group Alliance Defending Freedom, which joined efforts to overturn Roe v Wade at the Supreme Court last year.
+The medication – part of a two-drug protocol for medication abortions, the most common form of abortion care in the US – is the subject of a lawsuit from a group of anti-abortion activists represented by right-wing Christian legal group Alliance Defending Freedom, which joined efforts to overturn Roe v Wade at the Supreme Court last year.

+“The FDA will finally be made to account for the damage it has caused to the health of countless women and the rule of law,” Alliance Defending Freedom senior counsel Erin Hawley said in a video statement on Wednesday.
+“This is a significant victory of the doctors and the medical associations we represent, and more importantly, the health and safety of women.”

 In April, US District Judge Matthew Kacsmaryk – a former right-wing activist lawyer who was appointed to the federal judiciary by Mr Trump – issued a ruling to suspend the FDA’s approval, which was immediately challenged by abortion rights advocates, providers, major medical groups, drug manufacturers and President Joe Biden’s administration.